olsonb97/quickparse/README.md

 - **Reference Folder**:
     - At least one log file.
     - One YAML pattern file.
-        - Keys must be locator strings and leaf values must be regex strings.
-        - Regex strings must have exactly one () group for simple parsing.
-        - The first layer of YAML keys must occur in the text for location.

 ### YAML Patterns
 - Define device, OS, or other locator variables with minimal regex patterns.
+    - This key is used as a locator string for matching values to files.
-- Keys must be locator strings and leaf values must be regex strings.
+    - Values must be regex strings that will parse each file that matches
     - Regex strings must have exactly one () group for simple parsing.
     - String sequences parse in hierarchical order
-- The first layer of YAML keys must occur in the text for location.

 ```yaml
 C9200L: